aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

     Please don't add too much stake to make sure you still have sufficient token to pay gas fee.

-5. Set lockup time for your stake, minimal of 72 hours is required to join validator set.
+5. Set lockup time for your stake.
+Longer lockup time will result in more staking reward.
+Minimal lockup time is 24 hours, and maximal is 5 days.

     ```
     aptos node increase-lockup \
     --profile ait2 \
-    --lockup-duration 75h
+    --lockup-duration 72h
     ```

 6. Join validator set